Description

-The Oxford Happiness Scale (OHS-29) was developed by Hills and Argyle in 2002 with the purpose of assessing key dimensions of subjective well-being.
+The Oxford Happiness Scale (OHS-29) was developed by Hills and Argyle (2002) as a psychometric instrument designed to assess important dimensions of subjective well-being and psychological happiness.

-The main goal of the Oxford Happiness Scale is to evaluate essential dimensions of subjective well-being such as:
+The main objective of the Oxford Happiness Scale is to assess core dimensions of subjective well-being.

-The scale consists of 29 self-report statements that measure various aspects of subjective well-being.
-Participants are asked to rate the extent to which each statement applies to them using a 4-point Likert scale:
+Participants indicate the extent to which each statement applies to them using a 4-point Likert scale:

 1 = Does not apply at all